 He describes the mental state of flow as "being completely involved in an activity for its own sake.
 Flow experiences can occur in different ways for different people.
 How Does it Feel to Experience Flow?
-According to Csíkszentmihályi, there are ten factors that accompany the experience of flow. continue reading below our video Loaded: 0% Self-Healing: Proof It Works And 9 Key Steps To Doing It Successfully.
+According to Csíkszentmihályi, there are ten factors that accompany the experience of flow. continue reading below our video Loaded: 0% Progress: 0% How to Achieve Flow Applications and Examples of Flow The Benefits of Flow References: Geirland, John (1996).
+Self-Healing: Proof It Works And 9 Key Steps To Doing It Successfully.
 By Paul Brundtland Guest Writer for Wake Up World Countless people who have suffered from years of pain, discomfort, and limited physical ability have found complete healing through mind/body re-education.